antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 The over-representation is calculated of genes that negatively correlate with MLH1 expression with respect to all genes present on (an arm of) a chromosome.

-* A lot of genes are clearly over-represented on a number of chromosomes, especially chrom 18 with a high p-value.
+* A lot of genes are clearly over-represented on a number of chromosomes, especially chrom 18 with a very low p-value.

 ------